yashikadtu08/Classic-model-analysis---MySQL-Project/README.md

-•	Conducted comprehensive data analysis using SQL to extract business insights.
-•	Analysed sales trends and performance metrics and evaluated operational efficiency and product profitability.
-•	Identified opportunities for cross-selling and targeted marketing.
+Conducted comprehensive data analysis using SQL to extract business insights, analysed sales trends and performance metrics and evaluated operational efficiency and product profitability and identified opportunities for cross-selling and targeted marketing.